julianperrott/WowClassicGrindBot/README.md

 ---
 ### **Bag requirements**

-If an `itemid` must be in your bag with given `count` quantity then you can use this requirement.
+If an `itemid` must be in your bag with given `count` quantity then can use this requirement.

 Useful to determine when to create warlock Healthstone or soul shards.

 Formula: `BagItem:[itemid]:[count]`